 where ${\bf 1}_A$ is the indicator of the set $A$.

-Consider the generalization of formulas (\ref{a1})--(\ref{a7}) for the case of arbitrary multiplicity $k$ of $J[\psi^{(k)}]_{T,t}$.
-In order to do this, let us consider the disordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ disordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
+Consider the generalization of the formulas (\ref{a1})--(\ref{a7}) for the case of arbitrary multiplicity $k$ of $J[\psi^{(k)}]_{T,t}$.
+In order to do this, let us consider the unordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ unordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
 So, we have

 where